13 Best Window Cleaning Tools for Window Washing Professionals

 Even for professional window cleaners, a dish soap and water mixture is the most effective cleaning solution out there.

-Consumer dish soaps like Dawn or Palmolive are great at breaking up grease and will let your squeegee slide smoothly on any window surface.
+Consumer dish soaps like Dawn or Palmolive can also be used as glass cleaner.
+They’re great at breaking up grease and will let your squeegee slide smoothly on any window surface.

 6. Towels